Ruuv1337/RTP_IX/README.md

 //findu userName - help find User
 //Pet's skill transfer - used automatically.
 //rtpe slot - NEW! double'r your pet for create partner. (specify the pet slot to be duplicated)
-//rtpb - Open broker everywhere
+//rtpb - Open broker everywhere.
+//rtppzond - NEW!
+Shows players in range.